aratare-jp/epsilon-clj/docs/quick-start.md

     later on.

 ## Wrap Up
-And that's it!
+That's it!
 Let's recap:

 - You've learnt what models and templates are and how they can work together to create files.
 - You've learnt how just creating files won't be enough for customisation, and how protected regions can solve this.
 - You've learnt how `epsilon-clj` can provide some nice features like hot-reload so you can work much faster.

 In the end, Eclipse Epsilon is just another template engine.
-But by having a merge engine to allow us to include special places, we can truly take advantage of text generation without the fear of customisation.
+By having a merge engine to allow us to include special places, we can truly take advantage of text generation without the fear of customisation.

 Here are some stuff you can look at to have a better understanding of concepts we've talk about here: